Matty Daly: Harrogate Town

 Daly was released by Huddersfield in 2023.
 Due to his successful loan, he began negotiations to return to Harrogate.

 Daly agreed to return to Harrogate on a two-year deal in May to become Harrogate's first summer signing.
 He made his first appearance on his return on opening day, in a 1–0 victory against Doncaster Rovers on 5 August.
 He scored his first goal of the season on 16 September in a 1–1 draw to former team Bradford.
 He maintained his place as a first team regular, making 46 appearances and scoring 6 times that season.

 After a hamstring injury kept him out for six weeks, Daly made his return on 14 October in a 1–0 win over Newport County.
 Manager Simon Weaver said Daly's return made Harrogate "a better team".
 He would then suffer a toe injury however, which kept him out from November until returning on 3 December, in a 2–0 defeat to Salford City.

 On 8 May 2025, the club announced the player would be released in June when his contract expired.

 Hartlepool United

 On 25 July 2025, Daly returned to National League side Hartlepool United on a permanent deal, four years after his loan spell at the club.
+His first goal during his second spell came on 25 October with a stoppage time goal in a 2–0 home win against Solihull Moors.
+In total, Daly made 43 league appearances, scoring four times.
+On 6 May 2026, the club announced he was being released.

+Morecambe

+On 13 June 2026, it was announced that Daly would sign for newly-relegated National League North club Morecambe on a two-year deal, with the club having the option of a further year.